comery/Bioinformatics-cook/mito2circos/map2mitoCircos/README.md

 Overall, circos must be installed in your computer, though it is a little difficult to install.

-then there file are needed:
+then there file are needed: (see these files in current directory)

 - references.fa
 - depth.txt